si1 clarity diamond engagement ringsi1 clarity diamond engagement ring

 SI1 clarity diamonds, like this center stone, can seem flawless to the eye. © CustomMade.
 Used with permission.

-Diamonds receive grades on each of the Four Cs from a gemological laboratory.
-Their clarity grades can range from "Flawless" (F) to "Included" (I).
-"Slightly Included" (SI) is on the lower end of the range and has two subdivisions.
-SI1 has the fewest and smallest inclusions, while SI2 has more and larger inclusions.
+Diamonds receive grades on each of the Four Cs from gemological laboratories.
+Their clarity grades range from "Flawless" (F) to "Included" (I).
+"Slightly Included" (SI) sits on the lower end of this spectrum with two subdivisions: SI1 and SI2.
+SI1 diamonds contain fewer and smaller inclusions compared to SI2 stones.

 This doesn't mean that SI clarity diamonds are a poor choice.
 In fact, most SI1 clarity diamonds will look just as good as a higher clarity diamond.